 In addition to wearing a helmet, there are other safety precautions you can take when you are first learning how to skate:

-Dress warmly, in layers, so that you can remove layers as you warm up.
-I suggest stretchy, straight leg or tapered pants (not boot cut, as they may get caught in the blade), a fleece jacket, and gloves (to keep your hands warm, but also protect them).
+Dress warmly in layers so that you can remove layers as you warm up.
+I suggest stretchy, straight leg or tapered pants (not boot cut, as they may get caught in the blade), a fleece jacket, and gloves (to keep your hands warm but also protect them).

 Learn to Skate USA has put together this great video.
 Please take a few minutes to view it before your first lesson!